 If you’re in a 4WD, you can continue along the Mereenie Loop section of the Red Centre Way from Glen Helen to Watarrka / Kings Canyon – just buy a permit in advance.
 This road is not suitable for 2WDs.

-Note that the caravan park has been temporarily closed at time due to water supply issues, with site bookings not currently available during August 2023.
+Note that the caravan park has again been temporarily closed due to water supply issues, with site bookings still not available during early July 2024, although there were reports it would reopen this month.
 Double check the situation before heading out, plus the latest pet rules.
-Also be aware that camping sites are on gravel and are quite expensive.

 Another pet-friendly resort that is located a short drive from Alice Springs is the Ross River Resort.
 It’s about an hours drive east of Alice Springs, near the Trephina Gorge Nature Park.